 So that's it.
 If you're only going to remember one thing about riding, remember that one.

-That, plus go easy on the rum when in Cartagena.
+That, plus go easy on the rum when in Barbados.